XWangLabTHU/cfDNApipe/README.md

 **2.** Functions of snv detection like mutect2t report resource exhaustion related error, like "**Resource temporarily unavailable**", "**There is insufficient memory for the Java Runtime Environment to continue**" and "**unable to create new native thread**".

-**Answer:** SNV is the most resource comsuming step.
+**Answer:** SNV is the most resource-consuming step.
 We have **removed** the resource limitation in this function.
-Also, we split the detection step into every chromosome to through parallel computing.
+Also, we split the detection step into every chromosome through parallel computing.
 If the error occurs, please close other programs and try again.
-Breakpoint detection mechanism guarantees that the finished step will not run again.
+The breakpoint detection mechanism guarantees that the finished step will not run again.

 **3.** Error "**A USER ERROR has occurred: Error creating GenomicsDB workspace**" occurs in function "**dbimport**" and re-run do not work.

 **Answer:** This error is actually caused by resource exhaustion related error when running function "**dbimport**".
-GATK GenomicDBImport function must point to a non-existent or empty directory, but the folder already exist.
+GATK GenomicDBImport function must point to a non-existent or empty directory, but the folder already exists.
 Therefore, just dele step_***_dbimport folder will fix this error.
 Also see [here](https://www.biostars.org/p/428151/).

 **4.** Java Can't connect to X11 window server using 'localhost:10.0' as the value of the DISPLAY variable.